 What is a Sudoku solver?

 It takes a partially filled grid and finds the complete solution.
-Ours uses human techniques first (naked singles, hidden singles, pairs, etc.) and falls back to backtracking when needed.
+Our solver applies 7 human-style techniques (naked singles, hidden singles, pairs, pointing pairs, box-line reduction, hidden pairs, and naked triples) before falling back to backtracking with constraint propagation.

 Can this solver handle different Sudoku variants?